Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which statement about managing incidents is CORRECT?

 - [ ] Low impact incidents should be resolved efficiently, making logging unnecessary.
-- [ ] The 'incident management' practice should use a single process regardless of the impact of the incident.
+- [ ] The Incident Management practice should use a single process regardless of the impact of the incident.
 - [x] Low impact incidents should be resolved efficiently so the resource required is reduced.
 - [ ] Incidents with the lowest impact should be resolved first.